Capital city: Podgorica

 Economy and tourism

 Since gaining independence, Montenegro’s economy has been transitioning to a market economy and has been growing steadily for the most part.
 The World Bank classifies Montenegro as an upper middle-income country.
 By 2015, around 90% of Montenegrin state-owned companies had been privatised, including all its banking, telecommunications, mining and oil distribution.
-Montenegro’s economy grew by 4.3% during 2017 and is forecast to continue growing at around 3% per annum over the next five years.
+Montenegro’s economy grew by 4.5% during 2018, following 4.7% growth in 2017, giving a nominal GDP of $5.4 billion.

-Having breached the one million mark in 2008, the number of international tourist arrivals into Montenegro has continued to rise each year, with 2017 setting a new record of 1,877,000 arrivals – up by 12.9% over the previous year and 90.8% higher than 2007.
+Having breached the one million mark in 2008, the number of international tourists arriving into Montenegro has continued to rise each year, with 2017 setting a new record of 1,877,212 foreign arrivals – up by 12.9% over the previous year.
+Figures just released by the Montenegro Statistical Office reveal a further 10.6% year-on-year increase in 2018 to pass the two million mark.
+Of the 2,076,803 foreign visitors, approximately 90% were from Europe, with 19.7% coming from Serbia, 16.3% from Russia and 9.3% from Bosnia and Herzegovina.

 The total contribution of Travel & Tourism represented 23.7% share of GDP in 2017 and is forecast by the World Travel & Tourism Council to rise to 27.9% share of GDP by 2028.
 The sector is also a major employment contributor, directly supporting 14,500 jobs in 2017 (equating to 7.6% of total employment) plus a further 22,000 jobs indirectly supported by Travel & Tourism.
 By 2028, the WTTC forecast that the contribution will rise from 19.3% in 2017 to 21.5% of total employment.